The Caretaker has the right and responsibility to interpret and enforce all policies and procedures.

 Any disinterment must be in accordance with Washington State Law and will be charged opening and closing costs.

-All cemetery expenses, including grave cost, opening and closing of the grave, and liner, must be paid by the family in advance of any services being performed, unless other arrangements have been made in writing with the cemetery Caretaker.
+All cemetery expenses, including grave cost, opening and closing of the grave, and liner, must be paid not less than three business days prior to any services being performed, unless other arrangements have been made in writing with the cemetery Caretaker.

 No monuments or markers are permitted on the grave until the cemetery expenses are paid in full.